DIY Dragon's Beard Candy Recipe

 Collect the ingredients for the DIY dragon's beard candy

 The dragon's beard candy itself is very simple, consisting of nothing more than light corn syrup, white vinegar, sugar, and cornstarch.
-Rosenhouse flavors hers by filling it with chopped roasted peanuts, but you could also use a different type of nut such as walnuts or pistachios, or swap them out for alternate fillings such as shaved chocolate, toasted sesame seeds, shredded coconut, or finely chopped dried fruits.
+Rosenhouse flavors her candy by filling it with chopped roasted peanuts.
+However, you could also use a different type of nut (such as walnuts or pistachios), or swap the nuts out entirely for such fillings as shaved chocolate, toasted sesame seeds, shredded coconut, or finely chopped dried fruits.
+This recipe will produce white strands of candy, but if you want, you can easily incorporate a bit of food coloring for some extra flair.

 Step 1: Mix the liquids and sugar